-I have always insured my classics with Hagerty Insurance (https://www.hagerty.com/), very likely the largest insurer of classic/collectible vehicles in the U.S. In addition to offering great rates on agreed value insurance, they do a lot to support the hobby and provide really good information about collector car values and buyer trends.
+I insure my classics with Hagerty Insurance, one of the largest insurers of classic/collectible vehicles in the U.S. In addition to offering great rates on agreed value insurance, they do a lot to support the hobby and provide really good information about collector car values and buyer trends.

 Are the kids alright?

-If I can rely on the research that Hagerty conducts (and I do!), things are looking up for the continuation of the collector car hobby.
+Based on the research conducted by Hagerty, things are looking up for the continuation of the collector car hobby.
 In their November/December 2019 issue of “Hagerty” magazine, they profiled five people age 15-26 and the story behind their purchases.
 In the article “The Kids are Alright,” Hagerty claims the millennial generation is the fastest-growing group of potential customers calling for quotes.
 That is an encouraging sign that strong interest still exists.

-Hagerty concludes that the 20-somethings may be buying fewer new vehicles–no doubt the average price tag of $36,000 is too much for average transportation.
-Millennials are still interested in fun transportation that can (and does) cost much less–they are just not interested in the types of vehicles the new car manufacturers are selling.
-Some of that lack of interest in new cars is also born out of necessity.
+Hagerty concludes that the 20-somethings may be buying fewer new vehicles (no doubt the average price tag of $36,000 is too much for average transportation).
+Millennials are still interested in fun transportation that costs much less–they are just not interested in the types of vehicles the new car manufacturers are selling.
+Some of that lack of interest in new cars is born out of necessity.